karolbrennan/avalampch/README.md

 # Starter Vagrant/Ansible Box
-I created this for my own local development boxes to make it easier to get up and running with new projects.
+I created this for quick set up of local development boxes to make it easier to get up and running with new projects.

 ## Features
-+ url rewrite to strip .php extensions (access page.php at just /page)
++ url rewrite to strip .php extensions (access page.php at /page)
 + Prebuilt simple navigation system using the Foundation dropdowns
-+ Automatic /etc/hosts updater
++ Automatic /etc/hosts updater, you just set the url and ip address

 ### Future Improvements
 + Upgrade the default "theme"